Sensory

 Sensory integration therapy vs home exercises

-Home exercises have value, but they're supporting work, not the therapy itself.
+Home exercises have value, but they're supporting work.
 If the child is compensating or doing an exercise slightly wrong, there's no one to spot and correct it.
 The best outcome is all three together: clinic therapy, a school programme, and home activities.
 For a detailed comparison, see SI therapy vs home exercises.

 Don't know where to start?
 Jacqui offers a one-off parent consultation for £55 where you can talk through your child's difficulties and get advice on what to do next, without committing to a full assessment.
 Book a parent consultation at Kids in Sync →